JamesGaither/shadow_backup/README.md

 1. Have the index listed separately from the photos to accommodate ease of backup and cross platform support [implemented via SQLite]
 2. Ensure maximum privacy by ensuring:
     1. All code is run locally on your machine with no statistics tracking or any such privacy breeching methods [implemented]
-    2. Backups (whether they leave your computer or not) are encrypted [implemented]
-    3. A fully open codebase so you might review all code that is run [implemented]
+    2. A fully open codebase so you might review all code that is run [implemented]
 3. Pull any subset of photos via tags [Partially implemented]
 4. Not rewrite code that others have available online that has been tested multiple times and proven.
 5. Have access for any developer to expand on the core functionality of Shadow Backup [implemented by using SQLite DB for indexing]